Gregory Jaczko

-Gregory B. Jaczko (/ˈjɑːskoʊ/; born October 29, 1970, Norristown, Pennsylvania) is a physicist who was chairman of the U.S. Nuclear Regulatory Commission (NRC) from 2005 to 2012.
-While at the NRC, he voted against the opening of new nuclear plants and an inspector general report found that he unilaterally and improperly sought to block the Yucca Mountain nuclear waste repository project from advancing.
+Gregory B. Jaczko (/ˈjɑːskoʊ/; born October 29, 1970, Norristown, Pennsylvania) is a physicist who is the 13th and former chairman of the U.S. Nuclear Regulatory Commission (NRC) from 2009 to 2012.
+While at the NRC, he voted against the opening of new nuclear plants; an inspector general report found that he sought unilaterally and improperly to block the Yucca Mountain nuclear waste repository project from advancing.
 After leaving the NRC, Jaczko called for a global ban on nuclear power.

 Early life and education

-Gregory B. Jaczko was raised in Albany, New York, the son of Kathryn Marie and Bela L. Jaczko.
-He studied physics and philosophy at Cornell University in Ithaca, New York, and earned a bachelor in the two disciplines there in 1993.
-He earned a doctorate in theoretical particle physics from the University of Wisconsin–Madison, in 1999.
+Jaczko was raised in Albany, New York, the son of Kathryn Marie and Bela L. Jaczko.
+He studied physics and philosophy at Cornell University in Ithaca, New York; he earned a bachelor in the two disciplines there in 1993.
+In 1999, he earned a doctorate in theoretical particle physics from the University of Wisconsin–Madison.

 He is married to journalist Leigh Ann Caldwell.

 Political career

-Jaczko served as a Congressional Science Fellow in the office of U.S. Representative Ed Markey in Washington, D.C. on the basis of an AAAS Science and Technology Policy Fellowship.
+Jaczko served as a Congressional Science Fellow in the office of U.S. Representative Ed Markey in Washington, D.C., on the basis of an AAAS Science and Technology Policy Fellowship.
 He also worked as an adjunct professor for Physics and Public Policy under Dr. Francis Slakey at Georgetown University in Washington, D.C.

 He later advised the United States Senate Committee on Environment and Public Works on issues regarding nuclear power.
 He served as appropriations director for U.S. Senator Harry Reid and as Reid's science policy advisor.